 Complete removal of a student from a student organization, group, or team.
 Student may also be banned from joining that organization, group, or team for an established amount of time or permanently and may not be allowed to associate with the organization, group, or team in any manner.
 Notification of this removal or reassignment will be made to appropriate offices and organization/group/team. - j.
 Residence Hall Relocation Permanent reassignment of the student to another area of the residence hall or another residence hall, along with any adjustment in housing fees.
-Notification of this relocation will be made to appropriate offices. - Residence Hall Suspension Separation of the student from the residence halls for a definite period of time, after which the student is eligible to apply for return.
+Notification of this relocation will be made to appropriate offices. - k.
+Residence Hall Suspension Separation of the student from the residence halls for a definite period of time, after which the student is eligible to apply for return.
 Conditions for readmission may be specified.
 The student may not be reimbursed for any room and board fees lost during the time of suspension.
 Notification of this suspension will be made to appropriate offices. - Residence Hall Expulsion Permanent separation of the student from the residence halls.
 The student may not be reimbursed for any room and board fees lost during the time of expulsion.
 Notification of this expulsion will be made to appropriate offices. - m.
 College Suspension Separation of the student from the College for a definite period of time, after which the student is eligible to apply for return.
 Conditions for readmission may be specified.
 Notification of this suspension will be made to appropriate offices.
 The College will not accept any academic credit for coursework completed at other institutions during this time of suspension. - n.
 College Expulsion Permanent separation of the student from the College.
 Notification of this expulsion will be made to appropriate offices. - o.
 COVID-19 Sanctions 1st Violation- Probation and 2nd Violation- suspension from the College for the remainder of the semester the violation occurred. - 2.
-More than one of the sanctions listed above may be imposed for any single violation. - The following sanctions may be imposed upon organizations, groups, or teams: - a.
+More than one of the sanctions listed above may be imposed for any single violation. - 3.
+The following sanctions may be imposed upon organizations, groups, or teams: - a.
 Deactivation Loss of classification as a student organization, group, or team.
-Restrictions will be set about when the organization/group/team may reapply for active status.

-- Funding Loss of or a freeze on all funding from the College and/or all rights to fundraise. - c.
-Any sanctions listed in the Sanctions list above.
+Restrictions will be set about when the organization/group/team may reapply for active status. - b.
+Funding Loss of or a freeze on all funding from the College and/or all rights to fundraise. - c.
+Any sanctions listed in the Sanctions list above. - I. Judicial Holds - 1.
+The Judicial Coordinator may place a judicial hold on a student's account for the following reasons: - a.
+Failure on behalf of the accused student to respond to a judicial hearing notification. - b.
+Failure on behalf of the accused student to complete the sanction(s) as assigned by the deadline assigned.